aws-samples/aws-cdk-examples/python/cloudtrail-streaming-to-opensearch-serverless/README.md

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.env` directory.
 To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv` package.
 If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.

-Run the below commands to create a virtualenv and to install local dependencies/requirements for lambda on MacOS and Linux.
+To manually create a virtualenv on MacOS and Linux:

 ```
-$ bash bootstrap.sh
+$ python3 -m venv .env
 ```

 After the bootstrap process completes and the virtualenv is created, use the following step to activate your virtualenv.